noqms/noqms/README.md

 Microservices without a centralized queue is a perfectly viable architecture given there is an efficient way for the microservices to discover each other.
 UDP multicast is a great solution for this - unfortunately most cloud providers do not support UDP multicast.
-This framework includes a pluggable Service Finder mechanism which allows users to create their own discovery mechanism and class, replacing the built in UDP multicast discovery mechanism if needed.
+This framework includes a pluggable Service Finder which allows users to create their own discovery mechanism and class, replacing the built in UDP multicast discovery mechanism if needed.

 This Java implementation of the NoQMS framework shown above is built to be lean and mean - the central